redbKIT/redbKIT/README.md

 Contact
 -------
-Should you have any questions regarding redbKIT, do not hestitate to contact us by email at <redbkit@gmail.com>
+Should you have any questions regarding `redbKIT`, do not hestitate to contact us by email at <redbkit@gmail.com>